 MII has not yet evaluated samples, but this material is likely not as durable as other alternatives.

 Images from Bambuflex

-Contact MII at to purchase a full report on Bambuflex.
+Contact MII at for more information on Bambuflex.